Para0x/Fahdon---A-Skyrim-Together-Experience/Readme.md

 #### Using ENB Manager

 Head over to the installation folder and locate an executable named `ModOrganizer.exe` and launch it.
 Once it's launched, there will be a dropdown box on the top right and a big `Run` button next to it.
-Click the dropdown box and navigate to `<Edit...>` at the top, then change your ENB Organizer path to `<Your Fadon Install LocatioN>\tools\ENB Organizer\ENB Organizer.exe` and then hit apply.
+Click the dropdown box and navigate to `<Edit...>` at the top, then change your ENB Organizer path to `<Your Fadon Install Location>\tools\ENB Organizer\ENB Organizer.exe` and then hit apply.
 Run the program named `Pick Your ENB` from Mod Organizer 2.
 The images below do not represent the settings in Fahdon. **These serve as general examples**.

 ![image](https://github.com/The-Animonculory/Animonculory-Visual-Overhaul/blob/main/.github/ENB%201.png?raw=true)